Arpan

-Arpan is a 1983 Hindi-language drama film, produced and directed by J. Om Prakash under the Filmyug Pvt.
+Arpan is a 1983 Hindi-language romantic drama film, produced and directed by J. Om Prakash under the Filmyug Pvt.
 Ltd. banner.
 It stars Jeetendra, Raj Babbar, Reena Roy and Parveen Babi and Laxmikant–Pyarelal composed the music.

 Plot

 The film begins with love birds Anil & Shobha who are about to get married.
 Shobha works in a private firm owned by a multimillionaire JK.
 Once, he runs wild with Shobha and she smacks him.
 A humiliated JK challenges to possess her by all means.

 Anil's sister Vinnie loves Rakesh an employee of JK and everyone approves of the match.
 Anil goes abroad.
 Vinnie becomes pregnant.
 Rakesh must marry her.
 JK exploits the situation and blackmails Shobha to marry him.
 When Rakesh & Vinnie realize her sacrifice Shobha requests them to maintain silence.
 Anil returns, misconstrues Shobha and is devastated.
 He meets a singer Sona and they get married.

 JK is diagnosed with cancer which makes him repent.
 Shobha becomes pregnant.
 JK passes away.
 Anil realizes the truth.
 Filled with regret he meets Shobha and apologizes.

 Shobha gives birth to a baby boy.
 Seeing the care Anil takes of her Sona becomes suspicious about their relationship.
 Sona meets with an accident and is declared unable to conceive.
 Shobha reaches out to Anil and offers her baby to Sona.
 Finally, the movie ends with Shobha dying on Anil's lap.